$2,665 pp (USD)

 Central Serengeti National Park

 Another day has been set aside for Serengeti wildlife drives.
 It is feasible to go on game drives in the early morning and late afternoon at a slower pace.
-You'll be going back to your lodging to have lunch and unwind.
+You'll be going back to your lodge to have lunch and relax after a long day of a game drive.

 There is always a lot to discover in the Serengeti, where each day is unique.